rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Request the new license book

+At latest two weeks before the release, create a CAM ticket to update the license book and assign it to the Tech Lead.
+The Tech Lead should then perform the following steps:

+1. Announce to the team that any subsequent dependency updates until code freeze must be synced with Tech Lead
+1. Determine all depencies with missing licensing information.
+Check the build artifact `new-dependencies.txt` of https://ci.cambpm.camunda.cloud/job/7.13/job/7.13-EE-platform-DISTRO/ (replace with appropriate version).
+1. Contribute the project information for every dependency where it is missing.
+Check the readme of https://github.com/camunda/camunda-bpm-platform-ee/tree/master/distro/license-book-generator for how to do that.
+1. Send a list of all libraries with missing licensing information and their project homes to Legal
+1. Once Legal provides the missing licensing information, update it in the license-book-generator sources
+1. Verify that the generated license book is now complete
+1. Update the license book in the sources at https://github.com/camunda/camunda-bpm-platform/tree/master/distro/license-book
-Ask Ulrike to create the new license book.
-When received, put it to [`distro/license-book`](https://github.com/camunda/camunda-bpm-platform/tree/master/distro/license-book) folder.
-Then update the nexus link to the license book in the [docs](https://docs.camunda.org/manual/develop/introduction/licenses/#third-party-libraries).
+1. Update the Nexus link to the license book in the [docs](https://docs.camunda.org/manual/develop/introduction/licenses/#third-party-libraries)

 ## Prepare test plan